Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: DAE-TSE: Keyword Guided Target Speaker Extraction

-The proposed DAE-TSE follows a three-stage formulation: detect, attend, and extract. \begin{enumerate} \item \textbf{Detect:} DAE-TSE first verifies the presence of keywords and pinpoints its temporal span through a lightweight search of the mixture.
-If the keyword is absent in the detection stage, the system outputs silence; otherwise, it proceeds to the next stage.
-The cross-attention mechanism between speech and transcriptions naturally establishes frame-level correspondences between the acoustic sequence and the text-based keywords, effectively transforming detection and localization into an alignment problem.
+The proposed DAE-TSE follows a three-stage detect-attend-extract formulation: the KCE first \textit{detects} the presence of keywords; if confirmed, it \textit{attends} to the target speaker; finally, the TSE backbone \textit{extracts} the target speaker's speech. \begin{enumerate} \item \textbf{Detect.} DAE-TSE first detects the presence of keywords and pinpoints their temporal span through a lightweight search of the mixture.
+If the keyword is absent in the detection stage, the system outputs silence; otherwise, it proceeds.
+The cross-attention mechanism between speech and transcriptions naturally establishes frame-level correspondences between the acoustic sequence and the text-based keywords, effectively transforming detection and localization into a search problem.
 Leveraging this property, we develop a lightweight dynamic programming algorithm that traverses the attention matrix to efficiently detect keyword presence and localize their temporal positions in the mixture.
-Algorithm~\ref{algo:keyword-search} receives the phoneme-level cross-attention map $\mathbf{M}_{N} \in \mathbb{R}^{L_\text{kw} \times T}$, the final layer output of KCE and defined in Equation~\ref{eq:attention_map}, and returns the maximal path score $S$, the corresponding start frame $i$, and trigger frame $j$ that localize the keyword, and a presence flag.
-The overall complexity is $O(L_\text{kw} T)$, capable of handling typical keyword lengths. \item \textbf{Attend:} If keyword presence is confirmed, the DAE-TSE encoder extracts a fixed-dimension speaker embedding $\mathbf{E}^{\text{Speaker}}$ in Equation~\ref{equ:speaker_emb} through mixture-text cross-attention and pooling, as described in Section~\ref{sec:kce_module}. \item \textbf{Extract:} With the speaker embedding $\mathbf{E}^{\text{Speaker}}$ obtained, the TSE backbone extracts the speech of the target speaker from the mixture. \end{enumerate}
+Algorithm~\ref{algo:keyword-search} processes the phoneme-level cross-attention map $\mathbf{M}_{N} \in \mathbb{R}^{L_\text{kw} \times T}$ from the final KCE layer (Equation~\ref{eq:attention_map}) to compute the maximal path score $S$, the start and trigger frame indices $(i,j)$ , and a detection flag $d$.
+The flag $d$ is determined by thresholding $S$ against a predefined threshold $\tau$.
+With $O(L_\text{kw} T)$ complexity, the procedure efficiently handles typical keyword lengths. \item \textbf{Attend.} If keyword presence is confirmed, the DAE-TSE encoder extracts a fixed-dimension speaker embedding $\mathbf{E}^{\text{Speaker}}$ in Equation~\ref{equ:speaker_emb} through speech-text cross-attention and pooling, as described in Section~\ref{sec:kce_module}. \item \textbf{Extract.} With the speaker embedding $\mathbf{E}^{\text{Speaker}}$ obtained, the TSE backbone extracts the speech of the target speaker from the mixture. \end{enumerate}